Beagle-PSE/Beagle/doc/overview-beagle-purpose.md

 ![A chart describing the tools around Beagle](./overview-beagle-chart.jpg)

 Despite being German, it serves as a brief overview about what Beagle is trying to achieve.
 It speaks for itself.
-Hwever, some additional information shall be provided:
+However, some additional information shall be provided:

 #### Palladio
 [Palladio](https://sdqweb.ipd.kit.edu/wiki/Palladio_Component_Model) is a software developed at the [Chair for Software Design and Quality (SDQ)](http://sdq.ipd.kit.edu/) at the KIT.
 It models and analyzes component based software.
 At its core, Palladio focuses on performance analysis and prediction of a modeled system, although it was extended to work with other characteristics, too.